 - grow out location (perhaps with a map)

 Label your storage containers well and keep a spreadsheet of this information.
-Believe me, you won’t remember!
+Don't just say "I'll remember" - a year later, you will not.
+(Ask us how we know!)

 Try Saving Seed From These Vegetables:

 Tomatoes make a great first seed collecting endeavor.
 Collect disease free, ripe fruit (ideal specimens have the highest quality seed) from multiple plants.
 Cut the fruit and squeeze out the seeds/pulp into a clean container.
-Leave these seeds to ferment over 1 to 3 days.
-They are ready to rinse when a white mold develops on the surface of the liquid mixture.
-This fermentation process is important because it degrades the sheath surrounding the seed so that the seed can properly germinate when planted.
-Add water to your container and decant off the pulp until the seed is clean without any remaining tomato fruit debris.
-Strain seeds in a strainer and then spread on a labeled screen, coffee filter or parchement paper to dry completely.
-The seeds are dry when they break instead of bend when pressure is applied to them.
+Cover the top with a towel or coffee filter to keep out flies, and leave these seeds and pulp to ferment at room temperature for 1 to 3 days.
+The seeds are ready to rinse when a white mold develops on the surface of the liquid mixture.
+The fermentation process may seem a little gross, but it is important because it degrades the gel-like sheath surrounding the seed so that the seed can properly germinate when planted.
+To clean your seeds, add water to your container and decant off the pulp, then strain seeds in a strainer and give them a final rinse under running water.
+Then spread them on a labeled screen, coffee filter, or parchment paper to dry completely before storing them in a cool, dark, dry location.

 Beans should be left on the vine to dry until brown and crisp.
-Pods can then be placed in a cloth sack and thrashed piñata style or by running in place on top of the pods.
+Pods can then be placed in a cloth sack and threshed piñata-style by hitting the sack with a stick, or by running in place on top of the pods in sack or bucket.
 The chaff is then separated from the seed by a process called winnowing.
-When winnowing a stiff breeze is used to get the chaff to fly off the seed, leaving the seed clean and ready for storage.
-A fan can be used if nature doesn’t provide a convenient wind.
-Place the seeds + chaff in a basket and pour it into another basket or container, letting the breeze hit the seed as it falls.
+When winnowing, a stiff breeze is used to get the chaff to fly off the seed, leaving the seed clean and ready for storage.
+A fan can be used if nature doesn’t provide convenient steady wind.
+Place the seeds and chaff in a basket and pour the mixture into another basket or container, letting the breeze hit the seed as it falls.
+The light chaff will blow away while the heavier seeds fall into the container.
 Repeat the process until the seed is clean.
-Then the bean seeds are dried until they readily shatter when hit with a hammer.
-When they are dried they can be stored in envelopes or airtight containers under cool, dark and dry conditions.
-Place your beans in the freezer for at least 2 weeks before long-term storage to kill any bean pests that live in the seeds.
+Bean seeds should then be dried until they readily shatter when hit with a hammer.
+When they are dry, they can be stored in envelopes or airtight containers under cool, dark and dry conditions.
+It's also a good idea to place your beans in the freezer for at least 2 weeks before long-term storage to kill any bean pests, like weevils, that might be living in the seeds.

-When lettuce bolts we usually get rid of it.
+Most gardeners get rid of their lettuce when it starts to bolt.
 Mostly, it ceases to taste very good at this point.
 However if you let it flower, obtaining seed is rather easy.
 For better seed quality, refrain from harvesting leaves from plants that are intended for seed production.
 Seed is ready 2 to 3 weeks after flowering.
 Over the course of a few days, visit the plants and shake ripened seed into a large paper bag or receptacle that will hold the very fine seed.
 Since lettuce does not lend itself to winnowing (the wind will carry away the precious seeds) use a fine mesh sieve to clean the seed.
 Dry the seed in a warm, dry spot.
 The seeds are ready for storage when they break but don’t bend under stress.
 To avoid cross pollination, grow varieties 12 to 25 feet apart.
-Crossing in lettuce is generally low (5% or less) but can be dependent on varietal inclination.
+Crossing in lettuce is generally low (5% or less) but can vary among different varieties.

 For many gardeners this becomes a passion.
-At the very least I hope you find that saving seed is interesting and rewarding.
-Knowing you are participating in the preservation of one of our most precious resources, our agricultural heritage and diversity is likely reward enough.
+At the very least we hope you find that saving seed is interesting and rewarding.
+Knowing you are participating in the preservation of one of our most precious resources, our agricultural heritage and diversity, is likely reward enough!